daivikhrajesh/Lumbar-Spine-Degenerative-Classification/README.md

    pip install -r requirements.txt
    ```

-3. Download the dataset from the kaggle competition page and place the files in the `data/` directory.
+3. Download the dataset from the RSNA page and place the files in the `data/` directory.

 4. Run the notebooks in `notebooks/` to explore the data, preprocess it, and train the model.